 Studies have shown that this diet can help prevent heart disease, breast cancer and type 2 diabetes.

-A low carb Mediterranean diet is basically like a Mediterranean diet, except that it limits higher-carb foods like whole grains.
+Low carb diets such as the Mediterranean diet is basically like a Mediterranean diet, except that it limits higher-carb foods like whole grains.

 It is similar to a regular low carb diet, except that it emphasizes more fatty fish instead of red meat, and more extra virgin olive oil instead of fats like butter.